 Do you have pain in the buttock region that is accompanied by numbness and tingling along the back of the leg and into the foot?
 Well, you could possibly have Piriformis Syndrome, which is a condition in which the piriformis muscle spasms and causes pain in the buttock region.
 The piriformis spasms can also irritate the nearby sciatic nerve, causing symptoms similar to Sciatica.

-Piriformis treatments typically involve a combination of stretches, ice and heat therapy and Chiropractic treatments.
+Piriformis treatments typically involve a combination of stretches, ice and heat therapy and chiropractic treatments.
 See your provider today if you have any of the symptoms above.
-Chiropractors deal with the sacroiliac joint by trade and are expects in diagnosing and adjusting the spine and other joints, affecting the surrounding muscles and symptoms.
+Chiropractors deal with the sacroiliac joint by trade and are experts in diagnosing and adjusting the spine and other joints, affecting the surrounding muscles and symptoms.

 Choose our chiropractor at Chironow Loveland today, and seek the care you deserve to start living life normally again.
 Contact us today to see how we can help.